-McIntoshs bend is a stretch of berm on the north bank of the Waimakariri River, on Ferry Road east of Kaiapoi Township.
+McIntoshs is a stretch of berm on the north bank of the Waimakariri River, on Ferry Road east of Kaiapoi Township.
 It’s a popular fishing and whitebaiting spot with a picnic area.

-A platform is available for wheelchair users and blind anglers – see below for key access details.
+A platform is available for wheelchair users and blind anglers.
+Please contact us for key access.

 Walkers and cyclists can travel along the top of the stopbank from Kaiapoi, through McIntoshs to Kairaki beach, with views over the river and bird watching opportunities along the way.